AbhijeetP21/CoWrangler_Pro/README.md

 Steps to download and run the code for the project are as follows:
 (Please note that we are using npm and this might give some compatibility issues.
-We are considering steps that need to be performed after freshly cloning the github repository)
+We are considering steps that need to be performed after freshly cloning the github repository.
+Please install npm and node before following the next steps.)

 Terminal 1: